OpenNebula/docs/source/open_cluster_deployment/open_cloud_networking_setup/bridged.rst

 Bridged and ebtables VLAN
 ================================================================================

-The ``ebtables`` program on the node will set up tables of rules (at Linux kernel level) to inspect the Ethernet frames.
-Running the command ``ebtables -L`` on the node will display rules similiar to the ones shown here:
+The ``ebtables`` program on the Node will set up tables of rules (at Linux kernel level) to inspect the Ethernet frames.
+Running the command ``ebtables -L`` on the Node will display rules similiar to the ones shown here:

 .. code::